Tencent/ncnn/README.md

 ### Features

-* Support convolution neural network, support multiple input and multi-branch structure, can calculate part of the branch
+* Supports convolution neural networks, supports multiple input and multi-branch structure, can calculate part of the branch
-* No third-party library dependent, do not rely on BLAS / NNPACK or other computing framework
+* No third-party library dependencies, does not rely on BLAS / NNPACK or any other computing framework
-* Pure C ++ implementation, cross-platform, support android ios and so on
+* Pure C ++ implementation, cross-platform, supports android, ios and so on
-* ARM NEON assembly level of careful optimization, the calculation speed is extremely fast
+* ARM NEON assembly level of careful optimization, calculation speed is extremely high
 * Sophisticated memory management and data structure design, very low memory footprint
-* Support multi-core parallel computing acceleration, ARM big.LITTLE cpu scheduling optimization
+* Supports multi-core parallel computing acceleration, ARM big.LITTLE cpu scheduling optimization
 * The overall library size is less than 500K, and can be easily reduced to less than 300K
-* Extensible model design, support 8bit quantization and half-precision floating point storage, can import caffe model
+* Extensible model design, supports 8bit quantization and half-precision floating point storage, can import caffe models
 * Support direct memory zero copy reference load network model
 * Can be registered with custom layer implementation and extended
 * Well, it is strong, not afraid of being stuffed with 卷   QvQ